Rokyyz/Unit3/project/documentation.md

 - [**Issue tackled: "As the factory grew and the owner required help from his coworkers, it was tough to figure out who is on factory grounds and who is not."**]

-6. The application offers a feature to add a message to any worker who is on the grounds of the factory
+6. The application provides a table to see message given to any worker as well as their

 - [**Issue tackled: "As the factory grew bigger whenever the owner wanted some help or give a task to a worker, he had to call them by phone or walk to them, now they won't need to do that since the worker will be able to look in the table and see"**]